WFoundation/WF.Tools/Workarounds/README.md

 in the cartridge Lua file, but it must place before any creation of objects.
 Normally this is only possible by builder authors or authors, who write cartridges "by hand" without a build.
 You don't need to call any function so that the workaround take place.
+If you use Urwigo, you could place the code into the "Lua user directives".

 ### Removed bugs